Leon Valley, Texas Case Study

-Yvonne Acuña, Utility Billing Clerk for the City of Leon Valley, describes that when she joined the City’s Finance department, previous Public Works administration was responsible for utility rate setting.
+Yvonne Acuña, Assistant Finance Director for the City of Leon Valley, describes that when she joined the City’s Finance department, previous Public Works administration was responsible for utility rate setting.
 Best estimates for rate increases were made; however, the true cost of water service delivery was not known, and over the years it became apparent that small and infrequent increases would not be sufficient to support the replacement of aging infrastructure.
 With two water wells failing, the City was forced to issue two million in bond debt.

 Following the failed wells, the City hired an external consultant to help diagnose the true, long-term needs of their water system and develop a plan to repay the bond.
 While the recommended rate increases, 3% over three years, partially addressed their system’s underfunding, this new approach was still infrequent and lacked depth.
 “Every couple of years we would hire them, and they would look at it, we would raise the rates, we’d move on,” describes Acuña.

 Without a clear understanding of the financial state, and future, of Leon Valley’s water system, Staff were challenged with educating elected officials on the need for ongoing rate increases.
 And these increases were initially not well-received by ratepayers either.
 “But we had to,” says Acuña, “because we were not recouping enough to pay for all of our expenditures, in addition to updating infrastructure.
 And so that’s where we were at.”